gamesbook/protograf/docs/source/layouts_track.rst

         score = Common(
             cx=1, cy=1, radius=0.18, stroke="navy",
             label='{{sequence}}', label_size=6)
-        # white circles
+        # white circles - track one
         shp = circle(common=score, fill="white")
         Track(
             trk,
             shapes=[shp],
             rotation_style='o',
             clockwise=True,
-            start=24
+            start=1
         )
-        # blue circles
+        # blue circles - track two
         shp5 = circle(common=score, fill="aqua")
         Track(
             trk,
             shapes=[shp5],
             rotation_style='o',
             clockwise=True,
-            start=24,
+            start=1,
             sequences=[5,10,15,20,25,30,35]
         )

-      This example shows how a track could be used to construct a familiar shape - a scoring track for a game.
+      This example shows how a track could be used to construct a familiar shape |dash| a scoring track for a game.

       In this case, a 30-sided polygon is used as the basis for the track.

       Two tracks are constructed:

-      - first one has the white circles;
+      - the first track makes use of the white circles;
-      - second one is constructed "above" it with blue circles.
+      - the second track is constructed "above" it with blue circles.

-      The blue circles are only drawn at every *fifth* location in the sequence.
+      The tracks' *shapes* share a *common* property, as the only difference between them is their *fill* color.

-      The track's circles share the same *common* property, as the only difference between them is their *fill* color.
+      The blue circles are only drawn at every *fifth* location, as set in the *sequences* property of the second track.

 ===== ======